apache/openwhisk/docs/actions.md

     }
   ```

   Note that the action in the example uses the JavaScript `request` library to make an HTTP request to the Yahoo Weather API, and extracts fields from the JSON result.
-The [References](./reference.md#runtime-environment) detail the Node.js packages you can use in your actions.
+The [References](./reference.md#runtime-environment) detail the Node.js packages that you can use in your actions.

   This example also shows the need for asynchronous actions.
 The action returns `whisk.async()` to indicate that the result of this action is not available yet when the function returns.
 Instead, the result is available in the `request` callback after the HTTP call completes, and is passed as an argument to the `whisk.done()` function.